JamieLee0510/demo-react-jsmpeg/README.md

 # Jsmpeg play demo in React

-- This project was basically hookize the other [demo project](https://github.com/cycjimmy/react-jsmpeg-player-demo)
+- This project was basically hookized from the other [demo project](https://github.com/cycjimmy/react-jsmpeg-player-demo)
 -

 ## Available Scripts